ElodieCtl/SLR207MapReduce/report/Report.md

 At first glance, it can be surprising but it shouldn't be, because the shuffle part is the step during which the machines exchange the data.
 Thus, in the way we implement the map reduce, with one slave, all the time to create the threads that are listening or sending data and the time for data to be spread through the sockets, is saved.
 Since the exchange of information through the network is much more time-consuming then the actual data processing, the time saved by the lack of communication balances the time wasted to not parallelize the task.

 We can also notice that the rise in performance with a higher number of slaves decreases with the latter, such that between 12 and 24 slaves, the speedup isn't so relevant.
-To look at this phenomena, we show the total duration of each map reduce and both depending on the number of slaves.
+To look at this phenomenon, we show the total duration of each map reduce and both depending on the number of slaves.

 ![durations-total1](durations-total1.png)